Can Foreigners Buy Property In the USA?

 1. Find a Location

-The first step is to decide where you want to buy a property in the US.
+The first step towards buying a house in the USA as a foreigner is to decide where in the US you want to buy the property.
 There are no laws preventing foreign nationals or non-residents from buying property anywhere in the country, so you can look wherever you like.
 Which states and cities you look at will depend on whether you’re looking to purchase a primary residence, vacation home, or investment property.
 But you should do thorough research before choosing a particular location, so you can be sure it’s a smart long-term investment.

 2. Research US Tax Laws